20 Ways to Build Backlinks for SEO

 1. Produce consistent blog content

 If you’re producing regular blog content then you might already be well on your way to earning some quality backlinks.
-By maintaining the quality and frequency of your blog articles, you’ll naturally build authority on your chosen niche which will drive people to link to your blog.
+By maintaining the quality and frequency of your blog articles, you’ll naturally build authority on your chosen niche which will drive people to link to your blog to improve backlinks for SEO.

 2. Link to other blogs